 Posted on Tue, Jan 14, 2020 by Chris Bracher

 Potentiostats are used extensively in electrochemistry to control and measure three electrode systems.
-With this versatility comes a large amount complexity, and as a result potentiostats are often prohibitively expensive, even though most people only require a fairly specific set of functions.
+With this versatility comes a large amount of complexity, and as a result, potentiostats are often prohibitively expensive.
+Despite this, most people only require a fairly specific set of functions.

 We have designed the new Ossila Potentiostat specifically to help electrochemists perform cyclic voltammetry without the large price tag.

-The complete system is available now for just £1600 and includes cyclic voltammetry software, an electrochemical cell, and everything you need to start taking measurements.
-With the launch of the Ossila Potentiostat also comes our new electrochemistry range, which also includes the most popular types of cell and electrodes.
+The complete system is available now and includes cyclic voltammetry software, an electrochemical cell, and everything else you need to start taking measurements.
+With the launch of the Ossila Potentiostat also comes our new electrochemistry range, which also includes the most popular types of cells and electrodes.
 Large discounts are available for bundles and multi-buys.

 Why Are Potentiostats Needed?
 The Three Electrode System